MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

 > **Looking for consumer information?** See [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)

-Windows updates, upgrades, and applications can be very large files.
+Windows updates, upgrades, and applications can contain packages with very large files.
 Downloading and distributing updates can consume quite a bit of network resources on the devices receiving them.
-You can use Delivery Optimization to reduce bandwidth consumption by sharing the work of downloading these elements among multiple devices in your deployment.
-Delivery Optimization can accomplish this because it is a self-organizing distributed cache that allows clients to download those elements from alternate sources (such as other peers on the network) in addition to the traditional Internet-based Windows Update servers.
-You can use Delivery Optimization in conjunction with stand-alone Windows Update, Windows Server Update Services (WSUS), Windows Update for Business, or System Center Configuration Manager when installation Express Updates is enabled.
+You can use Delivery Optimization to reduce bandwidth consumption by sharing the work of downloading these packages among multiple devices in your deployment.
+Delivery Optimization can accomplish this because it is a self-organizing distributed cache that allows clients to download those packages from alternate sources (such as other peers on the network) in addition to the traditional Internet-based Windows Update servers.
+You can use Delivery Optimization in conjunction with stand-alone Windows Update, Windows Server Update Services (WSUS), Windows Update for Business, or System Center Configuration Manager when installation of Express Updates is enabled.

 Delivery Optimization is a cloud-managed solution.
 Access to the Delivery Optimization cloud services is a requirement.
 This means that in order to use the peer-to-peer functionality of Delivery Optimization, devices must have access to the internet.